hannahclauson/health-agreements/attack-plan.md

 - Other small things
   - make all articles view / firehose index
     - right now its only under companies/journals
+  - maybe make 'guidelines' stat - the number of rules we look for per doc

 - Setup WP blog / subdomain (##est 3 days)
   - prioritize BP buffer